SIDN/ietf-wg-rpp-charter/rpp-charter.md

 Industry experience and use cases from EPP may influence the outputs of this working group, but direct compatibility of RPP with EPP is not a goal.

-Likewise, extensions or other changes for EPP are out of scope of this working group.
+The REGEXT working group is chartered to maintain and standardize extensions to EPP, therefore extensions or changes for EPP are explicitly out of scope for this group.
+Some IETF participants are expected to be involved in both groups, and there may be some need for coordination between REGEXT and RPP.

 # Deliverables